clj-easy/graal-docs/README.md

 GraalVM offers the ability to compile Java classes to native binaries.
 This is possible to some extent with Clojure programs as well.
 This approach works well for command line tools that require fast startup so they can be used for scripting and editor integration.

 This little repo's goal is to collect scripts and tips to graalify clojure code.

+When we refer to GraalVM in this repository, we mean SubstrateVM, the native compiler, unless otherwise indicated.

 ## Tips and tricks

 ### Reflection

-Make sure you put `(set! *warn-on-reflection* true)` in every namespace of your project to get rid of all reflection.
+Make sure you put `(set! *warn-on-reflection* true)` at the top of every namespace in your project to get rid of all reflection.
+There is a patch to make `clojure.stacktrace` work with GraalVM in [JIRA](https://clojure.atlassian.net/browse/CLJ-2502).

 ## [CLJ-1472](CLJ-1472/README.md)